 There’s actually another location in Honolulu, but we checked out the one in Kaneohe.
 Fresh Catch is a counter-service seafood deli that specializes in local Hawaiian dishes like poke, furikake ahi, and salmon.
 Think of it as your Hawaiian Chipotle.
 They have a number of variations for poke and plated dishes.

 If you’re unsure what to get, they have a few dishes marked “local favorite.”
 That’s how I decided to go with the Ahi Katsu Spicy.
 It was so good and so different!
 I have never had breaded Ahi before, and it was very yummy!
 Just know that their portion sizes are VERY generous, so you may be able to just share a meal!

 Chill, tiki atmosphere with delicious surf and turf options.
 They often have tempting specials as well, which is what we ended up going with.
 The tuna steak was cooked to perfection, and the dipping sauce brought it all together.
 If you’re a mushroom person, definitely get their sautéed ones!
 They also have a number of fun cocktails and locally crafted brews.

 In the mood for BBQ?
 Head to Easy ‘Que.
 Everything was so packed with flavor, including all of the delicious sides.
-I think we tried just about every side they offered, because we just could not decide.
+I think we tried just about every side they offered because we just could not decide.
 They also offer fun cocktails and plenty of bourbon, whiskey, and rye options.
 They even offer bourbon flights and alcoholic slushies!
-If you need another breakfast spot in the area, they also have a sister location not too far away called Over Easy.

 Another great BBQ spot that has a Kailua location is Kono’s Northshore, which I included in the best restaurants on North Shore.